NitkarshChourasia/weather_app_assignment/tried_methods.md

 # For future implementation

+Will be using Rate-limit for API calling
+Thank you
 Deboucing based AJAX Call
 Rate limit and Debouncing?
 What is the difference between these twos?
 Please let me know, thank you